codersclub-scet/.github/profile/README.md

 ### 👋 Welcome to the Coders Club GitHub

-We are the official **Coders Club of [Your College Name]**, a community of passionate developers, tech enthusiasts, and innovators who love to explore, learn, and build together!
+We are the official **Coders Club of IEDC sahrdaya**, a community of passionate developers, tech enthusiasts, and innovators who love to explore, learn, and build together!

 ---